DylanHenderson/twisted-tree-website/src/content/docs/twistedTree/PrivacyPolicy.md

 ### INTRODUCTION

 Your privacy is important to us.
 It is our policy to respect your privacy regarding any information we may collect from you across our website.
-Scan Picker is an App that provides functionality to scan check orders as you pack them.
+Our apps provide functionality to improve your Shopify systems.
 This policy describes what information is collected to assist with functionality.

 ### INFORMATION WE COLLECT